Oleg Penkovsky

 Early life and military career

-Penkovsky never knew his father, who was killed fighting as an officer in the White Army in the Russian Civil War when he was a baby.
-Brought up in the North Caucasus, Penkovsky graduated from the Kiev Artillery Academy with the rank of lieutenant in 1939.
+Penkovsky was a baby when his father was killed fighting as an officer in the White Army in the Russian Civil War.
+Brought up in the North Caucasus, young Penkovsky graduated from the Kiev Artillery Academy with the rank of lieutenant in 1939.
 After taking part in the Winter War against Finland and in World War II, he reached the rank of lieutenant-colonel.
 In 1944, he was assigned to the headquarters of Colonel-General Sergei Varentsov, commander of artillery on the 1st Ukrainian front, who became his patron.
 Penkovsky was wounded in action in 1944, at about the same time as Varentsov, who appointed him his Liaison Officer.
 In 1945, Penkovsky married the teenage daughter of Lieutenant-General Dmitri Gapanovich, thus acquiring another high-ranking patron.[2]
 On Varentsov's recommendation, he studied at the Frunze Military Academy in 1945–1948, then worked as a staff officer.

 Penkovsky joined the GRU as an officer, in 1953.
 In 1955, he was appointed military attaché in Ankara, Turkey, but was recalled after he had reported his superior officer, and later other GRU personnel for a breach of regulations, which made him unpopular in the department.
 Relying once again on Varentsov's patronage, he spent nine months studying rocket artillery at Dzerzhinsky Military Academy.
 He was selected for the post of military attaché in India, but the KGB had uncovered the history of his father's death, and he was suspended, investigated, and assigned in November 1960 to the State Committee for Science and Technology.
 He later worked at the Soviet Committee for Scientific Research.